In 1940 the population of Ellsworth was 444.

 City Park - 1942

-Park with one check (seen above).
-Mr. Snow, a former Hamilton County
+the Ellsworth Park with one check (seen above).
+Mr. Snow, a former

-Superintendent of Schools owned this block of Ellworth and consented to
+Hamilton County Superintendent of Schools owned this block of Ellworth

-have it purchased by this group of people.
-Mr. Snow allowed it to
+and consented to have it purchased by this group of people.
+Mr. Snow

 Otto Lande, Mayor, 1942

-Mayor Lande and the town council have been negotiating with the Hamilton
+a realization.
+Mayor Lande and the town council have been negotiating

-county board of supervisors for several months for the possession of a
+with the Hamilton county board of supervisors for several months for the

-block of county owned land in the north part of town, and late last week
+possession of a block of county owned land in the north part of town, and

-the officials were notifed that the deal is ready to be completed.
+late last week the officials were notifed that the deal is ready to be

-a half north of the Lutheran church.
-The purchase price from the
+a block and a half north of the Lutheran church.
+The purchase price

-Mayor Lande made up a subscription list which the latter circulated among
+Rorem and Mayor Lande made up a subscription list which the latter circulated

-the business men and at the present time almost $200.00 has been raised
+among the business men and at the present time almost $200.00 has been

-for the purchase of the ground and for the work that will need to be done
+raised for the purchase of the ground and for the work that will need to

-to get the park started.
-The subscription list is still open and
+be done to get the park started.
+The subscription list is still open

-the mayor urges all who wish to contribute to call at his store and register
+and the mayor urges all who wish to contribute to call at his store and

 (The text above is from "The Ellsworth News" July, 1942)